Web3 tech stack: 7 technologies you need for Web3 jobs (and how to learn them)

 As with any new industry, the Web3 tech stack is still evolving.
 You’ll need time and effort to get familiar with the technology and how to use it.

 If you have a foundation in web development and are looking for an exciting new career, Web3 should be on your radar.
-If you want to uplevel your career—and your salary—check out our new Web3 Development course.

 In the course, you’ll learn to use the Web3 tech stack we just described.
 What’s more, you’ll gain hands-on experience building projects that use each of these technologies.
 You’ll finish the course with the skills and experience to qualify for Web3 jobs such as blockchain developer, NFT developer, and smart contract engineer.